-- The geometric mechanism is a sort of discrete Laplacian. - Assume that $\mathcal{Y}$ and $\mathcal{Z}$ are sets of integers.
+- The geometric mechanism is an oblivious mechanism similar to the Laplace, but it is defined on the integers rather than the reals - Assume that $\mathcal{Y}$ and $\mathcal{Z}$ are sets of integers.
 In the geometric mechanism, the probability distribution of the noise is:

-- where c is a normalization factor, defined so to obtain a probability distribution, and $\Delta f$ is the sensitivity of query f - Note that it does not make much sense to report answers outside Y. If Y is an interval [a,b], we can truncate the mechanism, i.e., set Z = Y, and transfer on the extremes a and b all the probability that (according to the formula above) would fall outside the interval, to the left or to the right, respectively.
+where c is a normalization factor, defined so to obtain a probability distribution, and $\Delta f$ is the sensitivity of query f

+Note that it does not make much sense to report answers outside Y. If Y is an interval [a,b], we can truncate the mechanism, i.e., set Z = Y, and transfer on the extremes a and b all the probability that (according to the formula above) would fall outside the interval, to the left or to the right, respectively.